XV SS Cossack Cavalry Corps

-The XV SS Cossack Cavalry Corps was a cavalry corps in the armed forces of Nazi Germany during World War II.
+The XV SS Cossack Cavalry Corps was a World War II cavalry corps of the Waffen-SS, the armed wing of the German Nazi Party, primarily recruited from Cossacks.
+It was originally known as the XIV SS Cossack Cavalry Corps from September 1944, after Helmuth von Pannwitz's 1st Cossack Cavalry Division of the Wehrmacht was transferred to the SS, before being renumbered as XV in February 1945.
+The two brigades of the division were expanded when the corps was formed, so they became the new 1st and 2nd Cossack Cavalry Divisions.
+A third division was also planned on but never officially activated, with only one separate brigade being established.
+Although the corps was officially part of the Waffen-SS, its members never wore any SS insignia and its officers remained the same as before.

+In late April 1945, shortly before the end of the war, the corps was transferred from the SS to the Armed Forces of the Committee for the Liberation of the Peoples of Russia, becoming the XV Cossack Cavalry Corps of the VS KONR.
+Ivan Kononov was appointed the corps commander with the title Ataman of All Cossack Forces, but this change was not implemented before the end of World War II in Europe.
+The Cossack Corps, led by Pannwitz, retreated from occupied Yugoslavia with the rest of the Wehrmacht's Army Group F and surrendered to the Western Allies in Austria in May 1945.

 Background

 During the Russian Civil War (1917–1923), Cossack leaders and their governments generally sided with the White movement.
-After the Soviets emerged victorious in the civil war, a policy of decossackization was instituted between 1919 and 1933, aimed at the elimination of the Cossacks as a separate ethnic and political group.
+After the Soviets emerged victorious in the civil war, a policy of de-Cossackisation was instituted between 1919 and 1933, aimed at the elimination of the Cossacks as a separate cultural and political group.
 Cossacks in exile joined other Russian émigré groups in Central and Western Europe, while those in Russia endured continual repression.

 In October 1942, the Germans established a semi-autonomous Cossack District in the Kuban.
-This put them in a position to recruit Cossacks from these areas and mobilize them against the Red Army.
-This was in contrast to soldiers of the ROA, who had been recruited from POW camps and Red Army defections, most soldiers of the German Cossack units had never been citizens of the Soviet Union.
+This put them in a position to recruit Cossacks from these areas and mobilise them against the Red Army.
+This was in contrast to soldiers of the ROA, who had been recruited from POW camps and Red Army defectors, most soldiers of the German Cossack units had never been citizens of the Soviet Union.